 Offering kids with food allergies a multi-question assessment gives a more accurate picture of the size and scope of food allergy-related bullying, according to a new study by researchers at Children’s National Hospital.
 Living with a food allergy can greatly impact a child’s everyday life – from limiting participation in social activities to being treated differently by peers.

-When asked a simple “yes” or “no” question about food allergy-related bullying, 17% of kids said they’d been bullied, teased or harassed about their food allergy.
+When asked a simple “yes” or “no” question about food allergy-related bullying, 17% of kids said they’d been bullied, teased or harassed about their food allergy, according to the study, published in the Journal of Pediatric Psychology.
 But when asked to reply to a multi-item list of victimization behaviors, that number jumped to 31%.
-Furthermore, Children’s National Hospital researchers found that only 12% of parents reported being aware of it.
+Furthermore, researchers found that only 12% of parents reported being aware of it.

 The reported bullying ranged from verbal teasing or criticism to more overt acts such as an allergen being waved in their face or intentionally put in their food.
 Researchers say identifying accurate assessment methods for this problem are critical so children can get the help they need.

-“The results of this study demonstrate a need for greater food allergy education and awareness of food allergy-related bullying among communities and schools where food allergy-related bullying is most likely to occur,” Herbert adds.
+“The results demonstrate a need for greater food allergy education and awareness of food allergy-related bullying among communities and schools where this is most likely to occur,” Herbert adds.